Holiday-Vacation | Commonly Confused Words

 /'hɔlədeɪ/

-A special day of celebration or rest, often when no work is done.
+A special day of celebration or relaxation, free from work or school.

 Examples: